sveltejs/kit/documentation/docs/01-project-structure.md

 #### src/params/

-Contain [param matchers](routing#advanced-routing-matching) that can be used for dynamic pages or endpoints.
+Contains [param matchers](routing#advanced-routing-matching) that can be used for dynamic pages or endpoints.

 #### service-worker.js or service-worker/